contexthub/boundaries-ios/README.md

 # Geofences
 --

-The "Geofences" sample app that introduces you to the geofence features of the ContextHub iOS SDK and developer portal.
+The Geofences sample app that introduces you to the geofence features of the ContextHub iOS SDK and developer portal.

 ## Purpose
 This sample application will show you how to use Geofences to trigger events using the ContextHub iOS framework.